I've Not Always Believed in Travel Insurance

 The violent illness that shook throughout my entire body was instant and incomprehensible.
 It.
 Would.
 Not.
 Stop.
 There's nothing like being so ill that you don't have the ability to fetch proper fluid, food, or medicine on your own.
 It.
 Was.
 The.
 Worst.

 When I did not sufficiently recover (and my language barrier prevented proper help), I left the country so I could fully recover.

-This experience meant a physical and financial loss, where one was faced with foreign medical fees plus additional fees for booking an early return.
+This experience meant a physical and financial loss, where one is faced with additional fees for booking an early return.
 For years, just thinking of that trip brought back the vivid reality.

 I now know how unnecessary it is to experience that sense of helplessness and those losses, especially considering how little travel insurance can cost—and the dedicated medical support it can provide.
 For that reason alone—though travel insurance can provide much more—I'm now a believer in it.

 —what my credit card medical benefits will cover while traveling

 ...I want a reputable travel insurance company to cover any gaps.